kayehol/lastfm_charts/README.md

-### lastfm_charts
+# lastfm-charts

-Get your user charts from LastFM as an ordered list text output from your command line.
+Get your user charts from LastFM as text output from your command line.

-Usage:
+## Installation
+Linux:
+- Download the latest release
+- Make the binary executable: `chmod +x lastfm-charts`
+- Copy to your shell path: `cp lastfm-charts /usr/local/bin`

+## Usage
-Just pass username as an argument
+Pass username as an argument

-`lastfm_charts username`
+`lastfm-charts username`

 Output:
 ```